janscience/TeeRec/README.md

 - RTClock: Time and date strings from the real time clock.
 - Blink: Blinking LEDs.
 - PushButtons: Manage and query push buttons with callback functions.
-- TestSignals: Generate test signals on pulse-width modulation pins.
+- TestSignals: Generate test signals on pulse-width modulation and DAC pins.
 - TeensyBoard: Find out which Teensy board we are running on.
 - Configurable: Base class for all configurable classes.
 - Settings: Common configurable settings (file name, path, etc.)